-In C language the approach is a bit different, unlike in Java, in C each socket belongs to an address family, AF\INET for IPv4 or AF\INET6 for IPv6.
-When a socket is created the family it belongs to must be specified:
+In C language the approach is a little different.
+Unlike with Java, in C each socket belongs to an address family, AF_INET for IPv4 or AF_INET6 for IPv6.
+Moreover, when a socket is created, the family it belongs to must be specified:

 '''

-For a datagram (UDP) socket over IPv4:
+For a datagram socket (UDP) over IPv4:

 '''